sh-lee-prml/HierSpeechpp/README.md

 - [NeurIPS2022] HierSpeech: Bridging the Gap between Text and Speech by Hierarchical Variational Inference using Self-supervised Representations for Speech Synthesis
 - [Interspeech2023] HierVST: Hierarchical Adaptive Zero-shot Voice Style Transfer

-This paper is an extenstion version of above papers.
+This paper is an extension version of above papers.

 ## Todo
 ### Hierarchical Speech Synthesizer